 5. Is potato protein better than pea protein?

-It has a better amino acid profile but taste and availability vary.
+It has a better amino acid profile, but taste and availability vary.

 6. Is potato protein safe for allergies?